mui/material-ui/docs/src/pages/components/tooltips/tooltips-es.md

 ## Simple Tooltips

-{{"demo": "pages/demos/tooltips/SimpleTooltips.js"}}
+{{"demo": "pages/components/tooltips/SimpleTooltips.js"}}

 ## Positioned Tooltips

 The `Tooltip` has 12 **placements** choice.
 They don’t have directional arrows; instead, they rely on motion emanating from the source to convey direction.

-{{"demo": "pages/demos/tooltips/PositionedTooltips.js"}}
+{{"demo": "pages/components/tooltips/PositionedTooltips.js"}}

-## Customized Tooltips
+## Customized tooltips

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here's an example of how you can theme a tooltip.

-⚠️ A pesar de que la especificación de material design anima a usar temas, estos ejemplos no son comunes.
+Here are some examples of customizing the component.
+You can learn more about this in the [overrides documentation page](/customization/components/).

-{{"demo": "pages/demos/tooltips/CustomizedTooltips.js"}}
+{{"demo": "pages/components/tooltips/CustomizedTooltips.js"}}

 ## Custom child element